 Direct Transmission of Eyewitness Information from Adam to Abraham

 Based on the preceding analysis, we learn that Noah readily could have gotten information that was received directly from Adam via either Methuselah or Lamech or both.
-In turn, Noah would have had opportunities to transmit that information personally to at least one of his sons from each of the ten generations after him for the last 48 years of Noah’s life!
+In turn, Noah would have had opportunities to transmit that information personally to at least one of his sons from each of the nine generations after him!

 1 AA means “after Adam” and denotes the number of years after the creation of Adam.